hellojoechip/test-nus-feb4/README.md

-# test-nus-feb4
-this is a test repository to explore Github
+# This is a test repository

+here comes some text

+## this is some smaller text

+and here is a list:

+* item 1
+* item 2
+* item 3